-Subjects are studied using a wide range of methods, including the study of classical texts, a range of practical studies and research methods.
+Subjects are studied using a wide range of methods, including the study of classical texts and research methods.
 This is backed up by setting regular homework and weekly Timed Assignments based on past exam questions.
 Emphasis is particularly placed on developing skills to effectively answer questions relating to real life or novel situations.

-AS Level Specification - Edexcel 8PS0
+AS Level Specification